sjl/.plan/README.markdown

   now because I can't remember the magic systemd incantation required to get it to quit fucking autostarting the agent whenever anything looks in the general direction of its ports and I want to move on with my fucking life tonight.

+# May 2019

+## 2019-05-20

+Going to try to reboot this plan.
+I know I haven't kept up with it very well (though my work `.plan` has been going strong every day since October).
+Oh well, no time like the present to restart.

+Added a couple of type checks to Adopt.
+The only main thing left is to rewrite the unit tests to work in the new style.
+Then it should be ready for Quicklisp, I think.

+Continued learning how to sew.
+Hemmed my second pair of pants.
+Kind of a miserable experience, but I'm getting better.
+It's weird that the machine will happily let you forget to put the foot down before letting you sew, happily fucking up your shit into a giant bird's nest instead of having some kind of switch you need to press to let yourself fuck it all up.
+Oh well, I'll just learn to not make mistakes I guess.

+Finally figured out what all the `/dev/loopNN` bullshit on Ubuntu is.
+Seems to be their app store thing "snap".
+I removed some of the garbage "snaps" I never installed in the first place, but there's still some installed with scary names like "core" so I guess I'll just have to live with them if I don't want to take the risk of breaking something.
+I did make a little `disks` script to show me the output I care about using a combination of `lsblk` and `du` and `grep`.
+It'll do for now.

+New UHK came.
+I now own three: one with browns, one with browns plus stabilizers, and one with blues.
+The blues are even clickier than I remember.
+I think I still prefer the unsilenced browns though.
+They have a nice clunk to them instead of the clickiness of the blues.
+I think I'm finally done buying keyboards — 2 at home and one at the office is plenty.

+Need to figure out how many hard drive bays I've got left in my tower and motherboard.
+I'm running out of room on my Windows partition, and I'm thinking of using Lightroom on Windows to finally move one more thing away from MacOS.
+Sacrilege.
+Then DJ'ing for blues and Lindy dances will be the only thing I still need the Mac for.
+I can live with that.

+The polydivisibility search I wrote over the weekend is still churning away.
+It's searching base 41 now.
+Checking base 39 took about 4.6 hours.
+Base 40 took around half that.
+We'll see how long 41 takes.
+Still no results, unfortunately.
+I wonder if I could prove that odd bases never work.
+I played around on the whiteboard but couldn't come up with anything (and if Parker didn't I almost certainly won't, so I don't feel *too* bad about that).
+At least my cores are getting some use.
+It's fun to see all 32 bars full in `htop` for a change.
+Memory usage is pretty constant at about 3-4gb, though it churns through a lot of garbage thanks to all the bignum arithmetic (~182tb allocated for base 39).
+Is there a way to avoid all the bignum division maybe?